Pere Marquette State Park: History of park

 At the mouth of the Illinois River, the explorers found one of the richest and most densely settled regions of North America, fully utilized by Native Americans of the Illini Confederacy.
 Large catches of fish, shellfish, and waterbirds were yielded from the rivers and adjacent wetlands.
 On top of the river bluffs, fertile windblown loess and topsoil could be used to grow corn, beans, and squash.

 During the years since 1673, many changes have taken place to this region.
 The beds of mussels and other shellfish have dwindled, harmed by over-harvesting and possible disease.
-Exotic fish, such as the Asian carps, have swum into the rivers and have partially replaced native species such as largemouth bass, bluegill, catfish, and crappie.
+Invasive fish, such as Asian carp, have swum into the rivers and have partially replaced native species such as largemouth bass, bluegill, catfish, and crappie.

 One signature Pere Marquette State Park species, the American bald eagle, has made a remarkable comeback that started in the 1990s.
 Hundreds of eagles that nest in the wetland areas to the north congregate in and around the park areas in late winter to catch and eat fish during the cold months.

 In the late 1950s through 1968 the area just north of the Lover's Leap lookout area was the site of an active Project Nike missile site, constructed for the defense of St. Louis during the Cold War.